justsomexanda/justsomexanda/README.md

-- 👋 Hi, I’m @justsomexanda
+- 👋 Hi, I’m Alex
-- 👀 I’m interested in PHP, VueJS
+- 👀 I’m interested in Laravel (PHP), Vue (JS)
-- 🌱 I’m currently learning native dev with Quasar
+- 🌱 I’m currently the main developer at creating a streaming-platform
 - 📫 How to reach me justsomexandaofficial@gmail.com